Migrate data with Cluster Linking on Confluent Cloud

 ../../_images/migrate-with-replicator.png

-However, the ordering between these two topics will not be the same.
+However, the ordering between these two topics is not the same.
 That means it is impossible for a consumer to move from the `old` cluster to the `new` cluster and pick up at the same spot where it left off.
 The consumer must choose to either:

 1. Rewind to an earlier offset in order to ensure that no messages are missed.
-However, this will cause the consumer to consume duplicates of some messages.
+However, this can cause the consumer to consume duplicates of some messages.
 Or,

-2. Start consuming at the end of the topic, which will cause it to miss the most recently produced messages.
+2. Start consuming at the end of the topic, which can cause it to miss the most recently produced messages.